 A hardcore icon with a signature chair shot, his wild brawls and everyman persona defined the chaotic, beloved spirit of ECW.

-Balls Mahoney was the bruising, bleached-blond heart of extreme wrestling's most rebellious promotion.
-Born Jonathan Rechner, he adopted a persona that was equal parts menace and mirth, a 300-pound brawler who would grin maniacally before swinging a folding chair.
-In ECW, he wasn't a polished technician; he was raw energy, engaging in violent, bloody feuds that fans adored.
+Balls Mahoney brawled through ECW as a 300-pound, bleached-blond persona equal parts menace and mirth.
+Born Jonathan Rechner, he would grin maniacally before swinging a folding chair.
+He engaged in violent, bloody feuds that fans adored, embodying raw energy rather than polished technique.
 His partnership with Masato Tanaka and his catchphrase—'Balls, balls, balls!'—echoed through Philadelphia's bingo halls.
-While later stints in WWE softened his edges, his legacy was cemented in the ECW arena, where his willingness to sacrifice his body for a reaction embodied the promotion's DIY, no-holds-barred ethos.
-He remained a cult figure, a symbol of an era when wrestling was gritty, personal, and painfully real.
+Later stints in WWE softened his edges.
+His legacy remained in the ECW arena, where his willingness to sacrifice his body for a reaction embodied the promotion's DIY, no-holds-barred ethos.
+He died in 2016.
+He stayed a cult figure, a symbol of an era when wrestling was gritty, personal, and painfully real.

 1965–1980